RuDeeVelops/creativedev-log/README.md

 - **This is a minimalist daily log designed to track that journey, from beginning to infinite.** <br>
 - It's a compassionate, constant reminder that getting [1% better everyday](https://jamesclear.com/continuous-improvement) matters.
 - It was inspired by [this video](https://youtu.be/YKkJwBzBYSk?si=WukU4o1ESfslJhUw) and the [learning in public manifesto](https://www.swyx.io/learn-in-public) .
+- **Important:** the log is part of [self-updating Github actions](https://github.com/RuDeeVelops/RuDeeVelops/blob/main/.github/workflows/dynamic_logEntry.yml), do not edit the structure.

 ## 📅 2024